chenjanet/chenjanet/README.md

 ### right now, i'm...
 📚 studying software engineering at the university of waterloo <br/>
-💻 interning at zynga for fall 2022 <br/>
 🌱 open to winter 2024 internship opportunities <br/>

 ### let's connect! talk to me via